 Status The Brazil Senate is currently analyzing a tax reform proposal for indirect taxes that, after many years of discussion, passed the Chamber of Deputies on 7 July 2023.
 The proposal provides for a major simplification of the Brazilian tax system, streamlining the five existing indirect taxes into just two main taxes (IBS 1, state and municipal, and CBS 2, federal) plus an excise tax and a possible state contribution applied upon primary and semi-finished products (still under discussion in the Senate).
 In addition to significantly simplifying the current tax system, the proposal would generate a wide range of changes in markets and relative prices of products and could also impact digital services.

 Scope Not yet specified

 Rate Not yet specified

 Thresholds Not yet specified

 Exclusions Not yet specified

 Effective date Not yet specified

 EY Global Tax Alerts Brazil Senate considers VAT reform plan EY - Global

-EY contact Gustavo Carmona Ernst & Young Assessoria Empresarial Ltda.
-International Tax and Transaction Services Partner gustavo.carmona@br.ey.com Waine Peron Ernst & Young Assessoria Empresarial Ltda.
-Indirect Tax Partner waine.peron@br.ey.com Virginia Pillekamp Ernst & Young Assessoria Empresarial Ltda.
-Indirect Tax Partner Virginia.pillekamp@br.ey.com
+EY contact Gustavo Carmona Partner, International Tax and Transaction Services at Ernst & Young Assessoria Empresarial Ltda. gustavo.carmona@br.ey.com Waine Peron Partner, Indirect Tax at Ernst & Young Assessoria Empresarial Ltda. waine.peron@br.ey.com Virginia Pillekamp Partner, Indirect Tax at Ernst & Young Assessoria Empresarial Ltda.
+Virginia.pillekamp@br.ey.com

-4. Canada 4.1.
+4. Canada4.1.
 Canada - Federal Government

-Status On 4 August 2023, Canada's Department of Finance published the revised legislative draft and Explanatory notes of the new Digital Services Tax Act ("DST Act").
-The DST is a 3% tax on Canadian Digital Services Revenue ("CDSR") derived from the provision of digital services related to (i) online marketplace, (ii) online advertising, and (iii) social media.
+• Canada tabled the Digital Services Tax Act in the House of Commons on 30 November 2023.
+The proposed Act would implement the Digital Services Tax (DST) announced in the 2020 Fall Economic Statement Status On 4 August 2023, Canada's Department of Finance published the revised legislative draft and Explanatory notes of the new Digital Services Tax Act (DST Act).
+The DST is a 3% tax on Canadian Digital Services Revenue (CDSR) derived from the provision of digital services related to (i) online marketplace, (ii) online advertising, and (iii) social media.
 Furthermore, the revenue derived from the sale of user data is also subject to the DST.
-The DST will apply to resident and non-resident companies, both private and public, with: (i) consolidated revenue of at least EUR 750m; and (ii) CDSR in excess of CAD 20m.
-The Canadian digital revenue threshold is lower to CAD 10m for registration purposes.
-The draft legislation states that the DST applies retrospectively from 1 January 2022.
+The DST will apply to resident and non-resident companies, both private and public, with: (i) consolidated revenue of at least EUR 750 million; and (ii) CDSR in excess of CAD 20 million.
+The Canadian digital revenue threshold is lowered to CAD 10 million for registration purposes. ► The draft legislation states that the DST applies retrospectively from 1 January 2022.
 Scope The tax will apply to Canadian Digital Services Revenue.
-Rate 3% Thresholds Businesses with consolidated revenue of at least EUR 750m and CDSR in excess of CAD 20m.
+Rate 3% Thresholds Businesses with consolidated revenue of at least EUR 750 million and CDSR in excess of CAD 20 million.
 Exclusions The draft provides caveats and excludes from the DST, for example, revenue derived from online marketplaces (i) with a single supplier or (ii) the main purpose of which is to provide payment services, make advances, grant credit or lend money, or facilitate the supply of financial instruments.
 Effective date It is anticipated that Canada's DST legislation will be enacted by 1 January 2024 with retrospective effects from 1 January 2022.
-EY Global Tax Alerts EY Tax Alert 2023 no 36 - Canada moving ahead with its own digital services tax: revised draft legislation released EY Canada EY contact Tariq Nasir Ernst & Young LLP - Partner of the Indirect Tax Team tariq.nasir@ca.ey.com
+EY Global Tax Alerts EY Tax Alert 2023 no 36 - Canada moving ahead with its own digital services tax: revised draft legislation released EY Canada Tariq Nasir EY contact Partner of the Indirect Tax team at Ernst & Young LLP Tariq.Nasir@ca.ev.com